 For all you guys out there the recipe is simple.
 Just your regular idli batter steamed in those dron/ baskets.

 The leaves keep the idlis incredibly soft for two days.
-Yes We had those for 2 breakfasts :) as we could never eat so much in one go even tough we wake up hungry these days.
+Yes We had those for 2 breakfasts :) as we could never eat so much in one go even though we wake up hungry these days.